jadogg22/unitedSalesAgency/README.md

 1. Setup the website
 - [] Create the main navigation bar
+- [X] create the mockup of the main page
+- [X] Create the basic functonality of the carosel
 - [] Create a very nice looking carosel for the main page
 - [] Create a nice looking card for the quick links.
 - [] finish with the rest of the main paige